North Korea resumes insults of 'erratic old man' Trump

-SEOUL (Reuters) - Satellite imagery indicated on Monday that North Korea had tested a rocket engine, and a senior Pyongyang official called Donald Trump a “heedless and erratic old man”, resuming insults of the U.S. president that had been set aside during a thaw.
+SEOUL (Reuters) - A senior North Korean official called Donald Trump a “heedless and erratic old man” on Monday, resuming insults of the U.S. president that had been set aside during a thaw.

+The new insults came a day after Pyongyang announced a “very important” test of an unspecified device.
+Satellite imagery indicated on Monday it may have been a rocket engine, an indication of possible future plans if Pyongyang carries out threats to declare disarmament talks a failure at year’s end.

 The statement carried in state media KCNA by Kim Yong Chol, a ruling party vice chairman who was instrumental in arranging a failed second summit in February, was the strongest salvo yet in a war of words that has rekindled in recent days.